Guilty Gear Strive: Sales

 The PlayStation 4 version of Guilty Gear: Strive sold 11,722 physical copies during its first week of release in Japan, making it the eighth bestselling retail game of the week in the country.
 During the same week, the PlayStation 5 version was the twenty-second bestselling retail game in Japan, with 3,547 physical copies being sold.

 The game entered the UK physical charts at number 26.
 On Steam, the number of concurrent players reached a peak of 30,939, surpassing both Street Fighter V and Tekken 7.

 The game sold 500,000 copies as of July 2021 and has sold one million copies as of August 2022, becoming the best-selling title of the franchise.
-As of July 2024, it has sold more than 3 million copies.
+As of June 2026, it has sold more than 4 million copies.

-Anime adaptation
+Anime

-A sequel-based anime television series adaptation titled Guilty Gear Strive: Dual Rulers was announced on June 14, 2024.
-The series is produced by Sanzigen and directed by Shigeru Morikawa, with Seiji Mizushima serving as associate producer, Norimitsu Kaihō overseeing and writing series scripts, and Ryo Takahashi composing the music.
-It takes place after the game's two storylines.
+A anime television series adaptation titled Guilty Gear Strive: Dual Rulers was announced on June 14, 2024.
+The series was produced by Sanzigen and directed by Shigeru Morikawa, with Seiji Mizushima serving as associate producer, Norimitsu Kaihō overseeing and writing series scripts, and Ryo Takahashi composing the music.
+It takes place after the game's two storylines and serves as an introduction to the character Unika.
 The series aired from April 5 to May 24, 2025, on Tokyo MX and other networks.
 The opening theme song is "AXCLUSION", performed by rock band ulma sound junction and the ending theme is "Arika" by Nowlu.
 Crunchyroll licensed the series.

+A series of comedic animated shorts, titled The Melancholy of Erica Bartholomew, were released on the Arc System Works YouTube channel in August 2026.
+The shorts follow the daily life of the vice president, Erica Bartholomew, as she is secretly aided by the UMA living in Goldlewis's coffin.